SouthernMade/sm_sms_campaign_webhook/README.md

 Be sure to replace `/sms_campaign` with whatever mount point you choose.
 Once you share the webhook URI with your project manager, avoid changing it; they will configure it with the correspending SMS campaign!

-### Configure Webhook Options
+### Webhook Initializer

+If you opted to [auto generate the config](#auto-generate-config), this can be skipped.

 App implementors must configure some library options.
-Here are all supported configuration options with their default values for `config/initializers/sm_sms_campaign_webhook.rb`:
+Here are all supported configuration options identifying their default values for `config/initializers/sm_sms_campaign_webhook.rb`:

 ```ruby
 require "sm_sms_campaign_webhook"